#1: Thou Shalt Get Thy Attachments.

 Here is an example of a basic defensive, one layer layout for an LZ1 FOB at the LV map:

 Things you want in general are long, continuous, straight firing lines that can bring as much massed fire power in one direction as possible.
 Avoid at all costs ridiculous mazes (though sometimes this is unavoidable if you're constructing hasty, improvised defenses on the frontline with other engineers), stupid jutting peninsulas (no the Xenus aren't going to go between them and get themselves flanked/crossfired), plasteel points of access that are in/close to the middle of a firing line (FF risk; also movement in/out interrupts the firing line) and staggered arrangements (seriously, you idiots staggering sandbags, just fucking stop).
 Further, if you expand your defenses, try to do so in layers of straight lines with at least 2, preferably 3 tiles between each layer, to allow adequate freedom of movement along with overlapping coverage; make sure that the previous layer can overwatch the perimeter of the next and keep enemies off it.
+Whenever possible, build doors/access points at the end of a barricade line rather than in central areas to prevent movement in/out of the line from being victimized by/interfering with firing lines.
 Lastly, always set your sentry just behind the barricade line, not on the same tile so that aliens can't attack it with melee until they've first breached your defenses.
 The layer model is preferable for multiple reasons: each layer can cover the construction of subsequent layers and are a safe place to retreat to if building is interrupted, if a layer is compromised marines can fall back to the next, and each layer blocks boiler clouds.

 With sandbags and additional resources, you can create a secondary, ablative layer surrounding the primary perimeter and expand the firing lines of the vulnerable southwestern corner by the shipping crate outwards, making it harder for aliens to push in.